-For most piping, it is not even possible to make these inspections unless a piece of the FRP is removed.
+For most FRP piping, it is not even possible to make these inspections unless a piece of the asset is removed.
 Cutting a piece from process piping and repairing it usually requires that the work be completed according to a piping code such as ASME B31.3.
 After the damage has been repaired, a hydrotest is required.
 The total cost to the facility can be enormous, considering downtime, engineering, and repairs even before any evaluation of the pipe has started.
 Finally, any conclusions about the piping condition hinge on the specific samples removed; if only one sample is removed, let’s hope it comes from the right place!

 UltraAnalytix NDT system for FRP composites

 UTComp’s UltraAnalytix NDT system combines ultrasonic data collected in the field, external visual inspection and analysis using a proprietary algorithm.
 This non-intrusive, non-destructive method is unique in ensuring FRP and composite assets are fit for service while also calculating their remaining service life (RSL).

 UTComp founder Geoff Clarkson drew on decades of research by leading materials scientists to develop and validate the UltraAnalytix system.
 UltraAnalytix inspection has repeatedly proven to provide safe, reliable and cost-effective reliability testing that ensures composite assets meet the highest standards of safety, performance, quality and regulatory compliance.